|

 during the middle to late stages of a draft, which is sometimes a great situation

 for those who have excess funds.
-As an example: Todd Helton is not
+As an example: Robinson Cano is not

 nominated until the back end of your draft.
 You look at his